Scinawa/SEPtAGe/README.md

 ## Synopsis

 This software can calculate all the stable partition of a graph.
-A partition of the nodes is said to be stable if
+A partition of the nodes is said to be stable if there are no edges connecting two different partition, i.e., the edges of the node of a partition are within the nodes of the partition itself.
 Since the software is just a wrapper around a single function, it can be easily used as a library compatible with NetworkX and numpy.